rule

 Text 40

-If not at all amazing they - they who indeed repeatedly thought of the likeness of His father as their master - in being His mothers in the full of their attraction backed off in respect of Him, the way He appeared before their eyes indeed as a reflection of the Shelter of the Goddess of Fortune His form, as Cupid the God of Love in person, then what would one expect of other women?
+It was not that surprising at all that they, who constantly thought of the resemblance with His father their master, in being His mothers in the full of their attraction backed off in respect of Him.
+With them doing so with the way He appeared before their eyes as the spitting image of the Shelter of the Goddess of Fortune His form, as Cupid the God of Love in person, then what would one expect of other women?'
+(Vedabase)

 Production: